How To Test Drive A Car

 5. Test the brakes

-• Effectiveness — check if the brakes fade, shudder, or vibrate, and that it stops at a safe distance
+• Effectiveness — check if the brakes fade, shudder or vibrate, and that it stops at a safe distance

-• Brake Pedal — test the brake pedal to see if it feels loose where you have to push down on it a lot for the brakes to start working at all
+• Brake Pedal — test the brake pedal to see if it feels loose where you have to push down on it a lot for the brakes to start working

 The last thing you want to do is buy a used car only to find out that the brakes don’t work well enough when you need them to.
 So make sure you alert the salesperson about your concerns.